OpenEvalProject/evals/manuscripts/elife-100601/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/100601/elife-100601-fig6-v1.jpg)

-**Figure 6.:** 6-methyladenosine (m6A) modification on ISG mRNAs.(A) Chromatin immunoprecipitation (ChIP) experiments using anti-STAT1 antibody or rabbit IgG control were performed in THP-1-derived macrophages treated with 10 ng/mL IFN-β for 2 hr or left untreated.
+**Figure 6.:** (A) Chromatin immunoprecipitation (ChIP) experiments using anti-STAT1 antibody or rabbit IgG control were performed in THP-1-derived macrophages treated with 10 ng/mL IFN-β for 2 hr or left untreated.
 Binding between the promoter regions of IFIT1, IFIT2, OAS1, and OAS2 with WTAP was detected by quantitative real-time polymerase chain reaction (qPCR) assay.
 Ratios between ChIP-enriched DNA and input were shown (ChIP enrichment/input).
 (B) ChIP experiments using anti-WTAP antibody or rabbit IgG control were performed in THP-1-derived macrophages treated with 10 ng/mL IFN-β for 2 hr or left untreated.
 Binding between the promoters of IFIT1, IFIT2, OAS1, and OAS2 with WTAP were detected by qPCR assay.
 Ratios between ChIP-enriched DNA and input were shown (ChIP enrichment/input).
 (C) ChIP experiments using anti-WTAP antibody or rabbit IgG control were performed in THP-1-derived macrophages transfected with scrambled (scr) siRNA, STAT1 siRNA, or PPP4 siRNA treated with 10 ng/mL IFN-β for 2 hr.
 Binding between the promoter regions of IFIT1, IFIT2, OAS1, and OAS2 with WTAP was detected by qPCR assay.
 Ratios between ChIP-enriched DNA and input were shown (ChIP enrichment/input).
 (D) ChIP experiments using anti-WTAP antibody or rabbit IgG control were performed in control (GFPsgRNA) and WTAPsgRNA #2 THP-1-derived macrophages with or without expression of Flag-tagged wild-type (WT) WTAP, and its 5ST-D or 5ST-A mutants treated with 10 ng/mL IFN-β for 2 hr.
 Binding between the promoter regions of IFIT1, IFIT2, OAS1, and OAS2 with WTAP was detected by qPCR assay.
 Ratios between ChIP-enriched DNA and input were shown (ChIP enrichment/input).
 (E) ChIP experiments using anti-WTAP antibody or rabbit IgG control were performed were performed in WT WTAP, 5ST-D, or 5ST-A mutant-rescued WTAPsgRNA THP-1-derived macrophages treated with 10 ng/mL IFN-β along with 5% 1,6-hexanediol (hex) for 2 hr.
 Binding between the promoters of IFIT1, IFIT2, OAS1, and OAS2 with WTAP were detected by qPCR assay.
 Ratios between ChIP-enriched DNA and input were shown (ChIP enrichment/input).
 (F) Schematic figure of IFN-β-induced phase transition of WTAP regulates the m6A modification of ISG mRNAs.
 All error bars, mean values ± SEM, p-values were determined by unpaired two-tailed Student’s t-test of n=3 independent biological experiments in (A–C).
 All error bars, mean values ± SEM, p-values were determined by one-way ANOVA test of n=3 independent biological experiments in (D).
-All error bars, mean values ± SEM, p-values were determined by two-way ANOVA test of n=3 independent biological experiments in (E).Figure 6—source data 1.Figure 6.
+All error bars, mean values ± SEM, p-values were determined by two-way ANOVA test of n=3 independent biological experiments in (E).

 Taken together, our findings revealed the driving force of aggregation and liquid condensate formation of WTAP, and demonstrated the distinct function between aggregates and liquid-phase separated WTAP.
 Based on our findings, we proposed a working model of WTAP phase transition in the regulation of m6A modification of ISG mRNAs under IFN-β stimulation.
 In untreated cells, hyperphosphorylated WTAP tended to form gel-like aggregates with lower mobility, restricting interaction between WTAP-dependent MTC and ISG promoter regions.
 After IFN-β stimulation, protein phosphatase PPP4 mediated the dephosphorylation of WTAP, resulting in the phase transition from aggregates to liquid phase of WTAP.
 Liquid-phase WTAP exhibited enhanced mobility, recruiting METTL3 and nucleus-translocated STAT1 to form STAT1-WTAP-METTL3 condensates.
 Guided by STAT1, these condensates were able to bind with ISG promoter regions and mediate the m6A modification of ISG mRNAs during the STAT1-driven transcription process, thereby prompting diverse regulation on stability of ISG mRNAs.
 Our work uncovered how WTAP phase transition couples gene transcription with mRNA modification, providing a novel mechanism on multi-layer regulation of ISGs expression via m6A modification (Figure 6F).